yaobinwen/Web-Dev-Bird-Eye/Tutorial.md

 Many good articles have explained this topic well enough.
 I'll list them below and won't recreate the wheel.

-- [A Beginner’s Guide to HTML5 Cross-Browser Polyfills](https://www.sitepoint.com/html5-cross-browser-polyfills/): The highlight of this article is the explanation of polyfilling and transpiling.
+- [A Beginner's Guide to HTML5 Cross-Browser Polyfills](https://www.sitepoint.com/html5-cross-browser-polyfills/): The highlight of this article is the explanation of polyfilling and transpiling.
 - [HTML5 Part 4: Using HTML5 while retaining support for older browsers](https://blogs.msdn.microsoft.com/jennifer/2011/08/04/html5-part-4-using-html5-while-retaining-support-for-older-browsers/): This article gives an example to show how a polyfill works.
 - [Your First Polyfill](https://javascriptplayground.com/writing-javascript-polyfill/): This article shows you how to implement a polyfill.